Printing on campus is now available in the updated locations listed below (subject to these facilities being open and available for access).

-- If you did click the attachment in the email, DO NOT enter your details on the page.
+- If you clicked the link, DO NOT enter your details on the page.
 Instead, please close the page and run a full antivirus scan of your machine.
 Then, on a device that you know to be free of malware and infection, change your password.

-What happens if I clicked the attachment and entered my details?
+What happens if I clicked the link and entered my details?